 How to enjoy life and be happy single after a long relationship

-If you just became single after a breakup, the first thing you should do is get rid of all your ex’s things.
+If you just became single, the first thing you should do is get rid of all your ex’s things.
 That is the first rule of the art of being single.

 It doesn’t necessarily mean that you throw all their clothes onto the front porch or burn the gifts they gave you.
 However, if that’s what works for you, then, by all means, go for it, girl.